devleaks/emitpy-docs/docs/emitpy/Programming Notes.md

 Pyturf is very pythonic, use simple pytest, is how any python package should be.
 I took me an entire day to switch from geojson/turpy to pyturf.

-# Yaml rather than Json
+# Yaml rather than JSON

 If possible, Yaml files are so much easier to read.
-Yaml is a *superset* of json, which means that all Json files are valid Yaml files and can be read and processed by Yaml readers.
+Yaml is a *superset* of json, which means that all JSON files are valid Yaml files and can be read and processed by Yaml readers.
 I wish GeoJSON be GeoYaml and pyturf accept GeoYaml.
 This can easily be done thanks to tiny wrappers.